Can pets eat Mint?

 Description

-Culinary mint may appear fresh, dried, or powdered in spice blends.
-Mint also shows up in candies, gums, syrups, and extracts, which often include sweeteners or concentrated oils.
+Also appears dried or powdered in spice blends, candies, gums, syrups, and extracts, which often include sweeteners or concentrated oils.
 Those products are very different from a plain fresh leaf.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.